Builder Licensing (Online)

 If you are unable to attend a seminar/webinar session and would like to send another individual in your place, please note there will be a $50+GST administration fee.
 All requests must be received no later than one week prior to the start of a seminar/webinar session date.
 All requests for course date changes will only be accepted via email to education@cpd.chbabc.org.

-What are the technical requirements to access the CPD courses?
+What are the technical requirements to access the CPD online courses?

 Students must have access to the following for online courses: